Farm And Agricultural Accident Compensation Claims

-The agricultural and farm industry is considered, by the Health and Safety Executive, to be one of the most dangerous industries to work in today.
-A recent HSE full report suggested that farmers and workers in the agricultural industry are at far greater risk of sustaining an injury when compared with employees in other industries.
+The agricultural and farm industry is considered, by the Health and Safety Executive (HSE), to be one of the most dangerous industries to work in today.

 Because of the increased demands of physical labour, many employees are placed in situations far exceeding the risk faced by many workers in other roles.
-The injuries that these employees sustain may come from the animals under their care or a specific task which requires them to work at an elevated height.
-Trips, slips falls, physical blows, and traction injuries are not uncommon.
+The injuries that these employees sustain may come from the animals under their care or a specific task that requires them to work at an elevated height.
+Trips, slips, falls, physical blows, and traction injuries are not uncommon.

-This guide is designed to provide an introduction for anyone involved in the industry, providing them with an oversight of their legal options, should they wish to claim for compensation following an injury.
+This guide is designed to provide an introduction for anyone involved in the agricultural industry, providing them with oversight of their legal options, should they wish to claim farm accident compensation following an injury.
 If you would like more information on making claims for farming accidents, please speak to a member of our team today by calling 0800 073 8804.

 Select a section:

-- A guide to accident claims for farming or agricultural injuries.
+- A guide to farm accident compensation claims.

 - What is a farming or agricultural injury?